Published on October 31st, 2018 | by Lisa Boynton

 Top 3 Essential Tasks for Daylight Saving Time.

-For most Ontarians, the end of daylight time this Sunday means we get to ‘fall back’ and get that coveted extra hour of sleep.
+For most Ontarians, the end of daylight time this Sunday means we get to ‘fall back’ and enjoy an extra hour of sleep.
 But it’s also a great time of year to scratch some important household and vehicle tasks off your list.

-As you set the clock back, why not add these three essential items to your yearly ritual of switching back to standard time.
+As you set the clock back, why not add these three essential tasks to your yearly ritual of switching back to standard time.

 1. Test and Replace Batteries in Smoke Alarms and Carbon Monoxide Detectors.

 We sometimes just assume that our homes’ electrical safety equipment will work when we need it to, but it’s important to test and replace batteries in detectors.
 It’s also good practice to check that everything is in working order.
 And, if any equipment is near the manufacturer’s recommended replacement age, consider investing in new detectors.

 2. Restock or Prepare an Emergency Supply kit for Your home and Vehicle.

 In the unlikely event that you need to evacuate your home at a moment’s notice, you’ll be glad you prepared emergency kits so you and your family have the essentials for at least 72 hours.

 3. Review and Update Your Insurance Coverage and Home Inventory List.